Emmanuel Travel Courses

 Statecraft and Globalization (Crete, Greece)

 In a globalized political system, states' ability to use statecraft is affected by the condition of the international system and the structure of alliance membership.
 The current Eurozone crisis that has at its epicenter the southern Mediterranean littoral states of Portugal, Italy, Greece, and Spain (PIGS) presents interesting dimensions of statecraft that states practice within institutional arrangements such as the European Union and NATO, at a time of economic crisis.
-Offered as part of Eastern Mediterranean Security Studies program
+Offered as part of Eastern Mediterranian Security Studies Program.
+Anticipated Summer 2019

 The Geopolitics of Democracy (Crete, Greece)